rtenshi/mQuery/README.md

 # mQuery

-mQuery is a jQuery Library (requires jQuery), which fires javascript functions based on the change of the CSS media queries, so that javascripts can be target per Viewport and reduce the necessity to create window.resize functions.
+mQuery is a javascript Library, which fires javascript functions based on the change of the CSS media queries, so that javascripts can be target per Viewport and reduce the necessity to create window.resize functions.
 To achieve it, it is necessarty to configure the CSS media queries, giving the HTML element a custom font-family, for example:
 ```
 @media screen and (min-width: 768px){